 About Fecamp Abbey

+Fecamp Abbey (Abbaye de la Trinité de Fécamp) in Normandy is a Benedictine abbey with a rich history dating back to the 7th century, when an abbey for nuns was founded there.
 In the 11th century, Fecamp Abbey played an important role in the story of William the Conqueror, who hailed from Fecamp.
 Indeed members of his family are interred within its walls.
 What’s more, Fecamp Abbey was a vital element of Duke William’s conquest of England.

 Today, people visit the beautiful Gothic Fecamp Abbey both by way of pilgrimage and to marvel at its architecture and historic treasures.